kuiper2000/tropical-dynamics/_sources/Variability/ENSO.md

 ## The Primitive Equation-based ENSO models
 While these oscillators/theories focus on different aspects of ENSO, they all got some success in simulating ENSO due to the strong air-sea coupling, i.e., omitting one or a few variables won't hurt the main variability as long as the omitted variables can be represented by other processes.

-For a more completed picture, the McCreary (1983) and Zebiak and Cane (1987) models have incorporated all of the ingredients above using the primitive equations.
+For a more completed picture, the {cite}`McCreary1983-ex` and {cite}`Zebiak1987-cz` models have incorporated all of the ingredients above using the primitive equations.
 Both models are a combination of (1) one oceanic shallow water model and (2) a diagnostic atmosphere component.
 Here we use McCreary Model as an example.

 For the oceanic component,